-We intend to continue to grow our business in part through the acquisition of new brands and businesses.
+We intend to continue to grow our business in part through the acquisition of new brands and businesses, both in the United States and internationally.
 Our acquisition strategy is based on identifying and acquiring businesses with products and/or brands that complement our existing product mix.
 We cannot be certain that we will be able to:

-- o successfully identify suitable acquisition candidates; - o negotiate identified acquisitions on terms acceptable to us; or - o obtain the necessary financing to complete such acquisition.
+- o successfully identify suitable acquisition candidates; - o negotiate identified acquisitions on terms acceptable to us; or - o obtain the necessary financing to complete such acquisitions.